traghav/supplychainscoop.github.io/_posts/2015-02-24-markdown-extra-components.markdown

 ---

-Today I’m in conversation with Brittain Ladd, an expert consultant on strategy and supply chain.
-He is a former Amazon executive where he led the Worldwide Expansion of AmazonFresh, Pantry and Groceries.
-Brittain also served as an internal consultant to multiple business lines within Amazon.
+I had a talk with Brittain Ladd, a strategy and supply chain consultant, about who the strongest contender is to supersede and replace Amazon!
+To my surprise, Brittain's answer wasn't Alibaba or Walmart.
+It was Facebook!

+Listen on to understand what it will take Facebook, in his view, to build a one-of-its-kind supply chain network enhanced with some thoughtful acquisitions to claim the top spot in retail.

+Here is our conversation!

+<iframe width="100%" height="450" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/457784679&color=%235ba28e&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>

+**About Brian**

 Brittain holds the distinction of being one of the first individuals to recommend that Amazon acquire Whole Foods.
 He has lived and worked in India, China, Saudi Arabia, Africa, Europe, SE Asia, Brazil and Russia.

 ![brian](/assets/images/brian.jpg)